WCHS Course Handbook

 Focuses on scientific phenomena in aquatic environments: formation of oceans/lakes, plate tectonics, chemical oceanography, marine organisms, evolution, marine ecology, human impact, conservation.
 Includes shark dissection, lab activities, and projects with presentations. -

-The social studies program is geared to provide students with a strong understanding of major ideas, eras, themes, developments, and turning points in the history of the United States and the world.
+The social studies program is designed to provide students with a strong understanding of major ideas, eras, themes, developments, and turning points in the history of the United States and the world.
+Courses emphasize historical thinking, civic understanding, and analytical skills to prepare students for college, careers, and engaged citizenship.9th–12th Grade Course Progression

 This course begins with the Paleolithic Era and the development of the first civilizations, continues with an examination of classical societies, and traces the expansion of trade networks and their global impact.
 The course emphasizes the key themes of interactions over time, shifts in political power, and the role of belief systems.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 The course concludes with a local examination.

 This course begins with the Paleolithic Era and the development of the first civilizations, continues with an examination of classical societies, and traces the expansion of trade networks and their global impact.
 The course emphasizes the key themes of interactions over time, shifts in political power, and the role of belief systems.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
-The course concludes with a local examination.
-The honors level students will be expected to analyze the material in greater depth using a variety of higher level texts and documents.
+The honors level students will be expected to analyze the material in greater depth using a variety of higher-level texts and documents.
 The honors students will also be required to show a deeper understanding of the enduring issues through a variety of performance tasks.
 All Global I Honors students will take a local examination at the end of this course.

 This course provides a snapshot of the world circa 1750.
 The course continues chronologically up to the present.
 Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
 The last three key ideas focus on global issues, applying a more thematic approach.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 All global studies students take the Global 10 Regents Examination at the end of this course.

 This course provides a snapshot of the world circa 1750.
 The course continues chronologically up to the present.
 Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
 The last three key ideas focus on global issues, applying a more thematic approach.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 In addition, this course prepares students for Gemini or IB courses in United States History in their junior year.
-The honors level students will be expected to analyze the material in greater depth using the honors textbook.
+The honors level students will be expected to analyze the material in greater depth using a variety of higher-level texts and documents.
+The honors students will also be required to show a deeper understanding of the enduring issues through a variety of performance tasks.
 All global studies students take the Global 10 Regents Examination at the end of this course.

 U.S. History & Government begins with the colonial and constitutional foundations of the United States and explores the government structure and functions written in the Constitution.
 The development of the nation and the political, social, and economic factors that led to the challenges our nation faced in the Civil War are addressed.
 Industrialization, urbanization, and the accompanying problems are examined, along with America’s emergence as a world power, the two world wars of the 20th century, and the Cold War.
 Students explore the expansion of the federal government, the threat of terrorism, and the place of the United States in an increasingly globalized and interconnected world.
 The course concludes with all students taking the NYS Regents exam in United States History & Government.

 This course will focus on the foundations of the United States to the modern era.
 The course will consist of lectures, student-centered projects, and analysis of college level texts and readings.
 Students enrolled will take the United States History and Government Regents Examination in June.
-Students will be expected to analyze material in greater depth using collegiate level textbooks and other primary sources.
+Students are expected to analyze material in greater depth using collegiate-level textbooks and other primary sources.
 Students are expected to work independently and complete quarterly research papers according to Gemini standards.
 Students will also complete a separate Gemini Final Assessment.
 Students enrolled in this course may be eligible for college credit.
-For more information regarding Gemini courses see page 4.

-IB History, at the Higher Level will be taught as a two-year course.
+IB History, at the Higher Level, will be taught as a two-year course.
 This course is rigorous in reading and writing as the basis to gather information to hone analytical skills necessary to view Western history from multiple perspectives.
-The 1st year of the course, History of the Americas, is designed to develop and expand students' understanding primarily of the history of the United States while delving into some Latin, South American and Canadian history from colonialism to the present.
-The 2nd year, 20th Century World History, is an in-depth study of the conflicts that shaped the 1900’s in World History.
-Students will explore historical events and their political, social, economic and cultural implications.
-The course will conclude with three IB History Exams in May of your senior year as well as an internal assessment (research project), which will be completed early in the students' senior year.
-In order to be eligible to get IB credit for this class you must complete both years of IB History.
+The 1st year of the course, History of the Americas, is designed to develop and expand students' understanding primarily of the history of the United States while delving into some Latin, South American, and Canadian history from colonialism to the present.
+The 2nd year, 20th Century World History, is an in-depth study of the conflicts that shaped the 1900s in World History.
+Students will explore historical events and their political, social, economic, and cultural implications.
+The course will conclude with three IB History Exams in May of the senior year as well as an internal assessment (research project), completed early in the senior year.
+To be eligible for IB credit, students must complete both years of IB History.

 Economics examines the principles of the United States free market economy in a global context.
 Students will examine their individual responsibility for managing their personal finances.
 Students will analyze the role of supply and demand in determining the prices individuals and businesses face in the product and factor markets, and the global nature of these markets.
 Students will study changes to the workforce in the United States, and the role of entrepreneurs in our economy, as well as the effects of globalization.
 Students will explore the challenges facing the United States free market economy in a global environment and various policy-making opportunities available to the government to address these challenges.
 This course concludes with a local examination.